The Best Vitamins For Working Out

 B Vitamins

-While there are 8 different B vitamins in total, I only want to highlight 4 of them today: Vitamin B3, B6, B9 and B12!
+While there are 8 different B vitamins in the vitamin B complex, I only want to highlight 4 of them today: Vitamin B3, B6, B9, and B12!
 Together, these vitamins are super important in muscle growth and recovery.

 In general, B vitamins are important for utilizing the energy in our foods.
 This gives your muscles the fuel they need to repair and recover.
 On top of that, B vitamins can help with cellular health.